mmagnus/geekbook/docs/source/view.rst

 .. image:: ../imgs/view.png
 **Fig**.
 The index in Safari.

 Of course you can browser your notes in any browser.
-I'm using (mmagnus) Firefox with following addons to improve the experience.
+I'm using (mmagnus) Firefox with following addons to improve the experience, and Safari for screenshots ;-)

 Auto-reload
 --------------------------------------------------------------